 We also tested the SDR brightness with Peak Luminance disabled.
 Turning it off makes the real scene brightness drop to 442 cd/m².
 It's more consistent, with most windows measuring between 470 cd/m² and 536 cd/m², but there's some frame dimming in the 2% windows, with both peak and sustained measuring around 410 cd/m².

-The Sony X95J has an amazing local dimming feature, the best we've seen on an LED-backlit display.
+The Sony X95J has an amazing local dimming feature, one of the best we've seen on an LED-backlit display.
 Although there's some blooming with regular content, especially if there are black bars or subtitles, it's really subtle and not very noticeable.
 There's almost no black crush, and the TV does a really good job preserving fine details in dark scenes.
 It's still not perfect, though, as zone transitions can be noticeable, although we rarely saw anything with regular content.
-This is partly due to the relatively limited number of zones on this TV (84, in a 6 x 14 array).
+It's partly due to the relatively limited number of zones on this TV (84, in a 6 x 14 array).

 The local dimming feature performs identically in Game Mode.
 There's no difference in blooming or zone transitions, and there's still almost no black crush and very little noticeable blooming with real content.